-MFA aims to significantly expand inclusive financing to small agricultural actors (smallholders, microenterprises, bottom of the pyramid borrowers) seeking under \$10,000 in financing at appropriate terms (favorable tenor and interest rates) and is seeking firms willing to participate in a commercial partnership to try new business models to unlock this financing.
-MFA is especially interested in partnerships that also improve the competitiveness of BOP borrowers, by for example, by improving yields, product quality, and access to equipment, and ultimately result in inclusive growth and increased profitability.
+MFA aims to significantly expand inclusive financing to small agricultural actors (smallholders, microenterprises, bottom of the pyramid borrowers) seeking under \$10,000 in financing at appropriate terms (favorable tenor and interest rates) and is seeking firms willing to participate in a commercial partnership to try new business models including biodiversity, regenerative and climate-smart models to unlock this financing.
+MFA is especially interested in partnerships that also improve the competitiveness of BOP borrowers, for example, by improving yields, product quality, and access to equipment, and ultimately result in inclusive growth and increased profitability whilst minimizing the negative effects of climate change.
 MFA will provide technical or financial support to form and implement partnerships potentially to involve a range of other actors in Ghana, under a structure in which the financing risk is shared among the participants.
 The partnership will ensure one actor does not bear all the cost and risk of piloting a new financing intervention.
 The commercial firm must be willing to co-invest in the financing solution and/or a relationship with a financing partner (e.g., financial institution, institution providing risk mitigation) that could feasibly continue after USAID funding is no longer available.
 Applicants may already have a proposed financing solution or financing partner, or they may have a compelling business model or expansion strategy, that, with an appropriate partner, would unlock substantial financing for BOP borrowers.